kundanapooskur/final-project/README.md

-# EduVents - College Event Management Website
+# CrowdHive - College Event Management Website
 **Streamlining Event Management for College Campuses**

-**EduVents** is a modern web application built using the MERN stack to simplify and enhance the process of organizing, managing, and participating in college events.
-This platform empowers students and administrators to seamlessly coordinate events, track registrations, and foster engagement across the campus.
+**CrowdHive**- is an event management platform built using the MERN stack (MongoDB, Express.js, React, and Node.js).
+It helps users to create, view, and delete events easily.
+The frontend is made with React and has 11 components along with one main file called `App.js`.
+These components make the website look good and work smoothly.

+The backend is created using Node.js and Express.js.
+It includes 1 middleware to handle tasks like checking user authentication, 3 models to store data in the database (like user and event details), 4 routes to handle different API requests, and one main file, `server.js`, which runs the server.

+One important feature is deleting events.
+You can do this by sending a `DELETE` request to the endpoint `http://localhost:8000/api/events/delete/:eventID`, where `eventID` is the unique ID of the event you want to delete.

+To run the project on your computer, you need Node.js and MongoDB installed.
+First, install all the required packages using `npm install`.
+Then, start the backend server with `node server.js` and run the frontend using `npm start`.
+You can access the website at `http://localhost:3000`.

+This project uses React for the user interface, Node.js and Express.js for the backend, and MongoDB to store data.
+It is simple, organized, and easy to use.
+In the future, features like user login, real-time notifications, and advanced integrations can be added to make it even better.

 ---